arduino-libraries/Arduino_PowerManagement/README.md

 -  **Sleep**
 This mode offers a significant reduction in power consumption while maintaining a state of minimal activity.
 It's ideal for applications requiring periodic wake-ups or brief intervals of inactivity.
 This sleep mode resumes the operation from the last operation.
-You can manually enable this sleep mode on the Portenta C33, on the H7 and Nicla Vision however, this is automatically handled by mbed.
+You can manually enable this sleep mode on the Portenta C33.
+On the H7 and Nicla Vision however, this is automatically handled by mbed.
+There is a separate (deep) sleep mode on Portenta H7 and Nicla Vision that can be enabled through their [low power libraries](https://github.com/arduino-libraries/Arduino_LowPowerPortentaH7).

-- **Deep Sleep**
+- **Standby**
-For scenarios demanding drastic power conservation, the Deep Sleep Mode drastically reduces the board's power usage.
+For scenarios demanding drastic power conservation, the Standby Mode drastically reduces the board's power usage.
 It's suitable for long-duration, battery-dependent applications where occasional wake-ups are sufficient.
 This mode restarts the board on wakeup, effectively running the `setup()` function again.

 #### Low Power Measurements
 Here's a table with the current consumption you can expect from each board in Sleep and Standby modes.
 Clicking on any of the values in the table above will send you to an image of the measurements for that specific scenario.